SimidolaLawani/NLP-Student-retention/README.md

 # Natural Language Processing
-My final project on machine learning approach to student retention, using natural language techniques and independent variables to target variable classifcation.

 Many universities lose a lot of money when students drop out before completing their studies and this usually have a negative impact on the finances of the affected universities as some of them partly or fully rely on the students tuition fees for funding.
-The university of Hull is not excluded from this dilemma since the university partly relies on students tuition fees for funding, this is why they have made student retention a priority.
-In this project some machine learning classification techniques were employed to help predict the possibility of students leaving the university of Hull before completing their studies.
 An anonymised personal statement of some of the past students of the university linked with their entry profiles was used to carry out this work.
 Some of the techniques used for this work are NLP techniques such as BERT, Tfidf, GloVe, NLTK tools and Doc2vec for extracting useful features from personal statements for the text